INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 The Yak-25 normally flew in natural metal colors.
 It was well outnumbered in PVO service by the Mikoyan MiG-17P single-seat interceptor, it seems mostly because the MiG-17P was substantially cheaper than the big Yak-25.
 The Yak-25 was generally regarded as capable, reliable, and pleasant to fly -- agile for such a relatively large aircraft, and with good engine-out handling.
 The low-slung engines did mean that "foreign object damage (FOD)" was a real problem, even though intake screens were fitted, and runways used for Yak-25 operations had to be kept clean of debris.

-Due to its size and good flying characteristics, the Yak-25 was also well-suited to service as a testbed, sometimes under the designation of "Yak-25L" or "Yak-25LL", where "LL" meant "Letayuschchaya Laboratoriya (Flying Laboratory)" -- a general suffix often applied to testbed aircraft.
+Due to its size and good flying characteristics, the Yak-25 was also well-suited to service as a testbed, sometimes under the designation of "Yak-25L" or "Yak-25LL", where "LL" meant "Letayushchaya Laboratoriya (Flying Laboratory)" -- a general suffix often applied to testbed aircraft.
 Such conversions included ejection-seat testbeds, de-icing system test platforms, and engine testbeds.

 Yak-25K, Yak-25LL

-Several Yak-25s were converted to carry four K-5 / RS-1-U beam-riding air-to-air missiles (AAMs), NATO reporting name "AA-1 Alkali", with two missile pylons under each wing, inboard of the engine; these aircraft were fitted with RP-1-U Izumrud radar to guide the AAMs.
+Several Yak-25s were converted to carry four K-5 / RS-1-U beam-riding air-to-air missiles (AAM), NATO reporting name "AA-1 Alkali", with two missile pylons under each wing, inboard of the engine; these aircraft were fitted with RP-1-U Izumrud radar to guide the AAMs.
 In principle, these were service machines, designated "Yak-25K", but in practice, they were weapons testbeds.
 Yak-25Ks were produced by modification to test other AAMs, such as the K-8 (NATO "AA-3 Anab"), but it doesn't seem that any Flashlight ever carried AAMs operationally.

 The Yak-25 remained in service with the PVO into the late 1960s.
 It was never operated by the air arms of any other nation; none of the Yak twinjet combat aircraft were.
 Combat action of the Flashlight was limited to the occasional intercept of intruders into Soviet airspace.
 This was a common sort of thing during the Cold War; it is unclear if any Yak-25 ever fired shots in anger.
 After their firstline service, many Yak-25s were converted into radio-controlled target drones, with the designation of "Yak-25M" or "Yak-25Msh", where "M" stood for "Mischen (Target)".
 The first conversions were performed in the late 1950s.
 It is unclear when the last of the Yak-25 targets were expended.